 Line 22 – Real Estate Taxes

-Include: Those taxes directly assessed against property owned by the company.
+Include: Those taxes directly assessed against property owned by the reporting entity.
 Canadian and other foreign taxes should be included appropriately.

 Line 23.1 – State and Local Insurance Taxes

 Include: Assessments of state industrial boards or other boards for operating expenses or for benefits to sick unemployed persons in connection with disability benefit laws or similar taxes levied by states.
 Canadian and other foreign taxes are to be included appropriately.